The Rise of Flag Football

 Easy Commitment

 We know families are busy.
-Our league meets once per week (Sundays).
-Teams practice for 45 minutes immediately before their game, so it's just one trip.
+Our league meets once per week on your assigned game day.
+Teams practice right before their game, so it's just one trip per week.

 5